Windsor Pipeline Replacement

 It will begin at Enbridge Gas' Sandwich Compressor Station, between Del Duca Drive and County Road 46 in the Town of Tecumseh, and will follow County Road 46 and Lakeshore Road 309 in the Town of Lakeshore, and then follow Goodreau Line to the existing Enbridge Gas Port Alma Gate Station in the Municipality of Chatham-Kent.

 Our proposed project is subject to Ontario Energy Board (OEB) approval.
 If approved, construction could begin as early as spring 2020 and be complete by the end of 2020.

 We have filed our OEB application and evidence for the project.
 This report has been filed with the Ontario Energy Board, as part of our project application:

 The project's environmental report is available for viewing at the following links.
 This report will be filed with the Ontario Energy Board, as part of our project application:

 Thank you to all who attended our recent project information sessions on Feb.
 20 (Oldcastle) and Feb.
 21 (Comber).
 For those unable to attend, please view the storyboards from the sessions.

 Commitment to environment

 We are committed to minimizing the effects of our projects and operations on the environment.
-An Environmental Report will be conducted by an independent third party, and in consultation with affected Indigenous communities, landowners, government agencies and others.
-Keep checking back to this web page for more updates.
-When finalized, the report will be published here.
+An Environmental Report has been completed by an independent third party, and in consultation with affected Indigenous communities, landowners, government agencies and others.
+Please view the latest updates section to view the report.